 - McLaren: 35 – 28 to Jenson Button (Total After Round 7)

-40 seconds separated the Ferrari men in the early stages of the Canadian Grand Prix.
+40 seconds separated the Ferrari men in the early .Sp5rl!47rs of the Canadian Grand Prix.
 Just 4 seconds separated them by race end, with Vettel almost directly behind Kimi Raikkonen.
 That alone would be enough to earn Sebastian Vettel the race points, even if Kimi hadn’t been caught out by his car’s throttle mapping after his pitstop.

 That’s not to say that Vettel was hard done by in Montreal.
 Ignoring yellow flags in a practice session almost cost Jacques Villeneuve a World Championship back in 1997, and blatantly ignoring red flags to pointlessly overtake Roberto Merhi and return to the pits may yet come back to haunt Vettel later in the season.
 While Ferrari, in the hands of Raikkonen, looked unable to challenge Mercedes over the race distance, Vettel was the only man who looked remotely capable of doing so.
 While he understandably lost a lot of time negotiating his way to 4th position, Sebastian reduced the gap to Hamilton from 52 seconds to 49 seconds between Laps 43 & 70.
 Based on the relative fuel usage figures, Merc didn’t appear to have a lot in hand pace-wise.
 What could Vettel have done had he started from third place?